Overview of Annual Compliance of a Private Limited Company

 - Any other funds that do not fall under the definition of a deposit as per Rule 2(1)(c).

-7. ADT-1 Form if New Auditor is Appointed
+6. Form ADT-1 if a New Auditor is Appointed

-Under Section 96 of the Companies Act, 2013, the Managing Director, the Whole-time Director who is in charge of finance, the chief financial officer, or any other person designated by the Board is responsible for maintaining accurate and up-to-date books of accounts, including receipts, expenditures, sales, purchases, assets, and liabilities.
-The company must store records at the company's registered office.
-If accounts are maintained elsewhere, the company must notify the RoC by filing the AOC-5 form within 7 days.
+Under Section 96 of the Companies Act, 2013, the Managing Director, the Whole-time Director, who is in charge of finance of the company, the chief financial officer (CFO), or any other person designated by the Board of Directors, is responsible for maintaining accurate and up-to-date books of accounts.
+It includes the receipts, expenditures, sales, purchases, assets, and liabilities.
+The company must store records at the registered office of the company.
+If accounts are maintained elsewhere, the company has to notify the RoC by filing the AOC-5 form within 7 days.

-Under the CGST Act, 2017, companies with GST registration are required to file annual returns along with monthly or quarterly returns.
+Under the CGST Act, 2017, companies having the GST registration number are required to file annual returns along with monthly or quarterly returns.
 The annual GST return discloses the following information:

 - Details of outward supplies (sales) and inward supplies (purchases) aggregated over the year.